Why Do Mosfets Fail?

-MOSFETs are well known to be prone to inexplicable failures [MOSFET is sometimes thought to mean ‘Magically Obliterated, Smoke and Fire Emitting Transistor’].
-The truth is that MOSFETs are incredibly robust – but that they fail very fast indeed if any of their ratings are exceeded.
-There are a few ratings which are very difficult to get sensible information on, and which can cause problems.
+MOSFETs are sometimes thought to be prone to inexplicable failures [MOSFET = ‘Magically Obliterated, Smoke and Fire Emitting Transistor’].
+The truth is that MOSFETs are incredibly robust – but that they can fail very fast indeed if their ratings are exceeded.
 This page is a start at trying to explain some of the main mosfet failure mechanisms and how to prevent them.

 It can be difficult to be certain of exactly what caused any one failure: the problem is that failures are difficult to promote in any well designed controller, and users are not often aware of exactly what happened to cause the failure.
 Furthermore once a MOSFET fails – it is now dud and will not work properly so it promptly goes into another failure mode, obliterating the original evidence.
 The examples here should be treated as helpful examples only – don’t assume that, because your MOSFET looks just like a particular example, then that is what caused the failure.

 Here are some of the failure modes or causes that we know of